Fostering Service Statement of Purpose

 - membership of Fostering Network

-- respite provision
+- short breaks provision

 - consultation with carers over development of the service